 If you’d like to see our family tech policy as an example, you can head over to THIS POST and print off a copy for FREE.

 I would also love for you to join me this summer as we try something radical: intentionally put our kids on electronics.
-That’s right – I’m going to send you one easy tech-challenge a week this summer to encourage healthy, worthwhile, and creative screen time.
+That’s right – this post shares some challenges for this summer to encourage healthy, worthwhile, and creative screen time.
 You – and your kids – will love it!

 This guest post is part of the Homeschool Summer Fun Series.
 Make sure to check out the series landing page to learn more about the series and find all of the posts in one place!